 You'll notice that newer 4-stroke engines are easier to start.
 For one thing, the gasoline isn't mixed with oil, so the gas compresses and ignites easier.
 With electric starters and automatic chokes, these engines are nearly foolproof to start.

-Equipment with 2-stroke engines are less advanced and a bit more of a chore to start, but once you get the hang of it, they're not all that bad either.
-To start a 2-stroke engine, you'll need to:
+Equipment with 2-stroke engines is less advanced and a bit more tedious to start, but once you get the hang of it, it's not so bad.

-First, turn the stop-switch to the "on" position
+- Turn the stop-switch to the "on" position

-Next, pump the primer bulb no more than 4 times
+- Pump the primer bulb no more than 4 times

 - Turn the choke on and hold the throttle wide open

-Pull the cord quickly until the engine "pops"
+- Pull the cord quickly until the engine "pops"

-Finally, turn the choke off, hold the throttle open and pull the cord until the stubborn beast roars to life... ugh!
+- Turn the choke off, hold the throttle open and pull the cord until the stubborn beast roars to life... ugh!

 You'll enjoy many years of service while your neighbors will soon be looking for replacements.